buelowek1225/HTML_CSS_Portfolio/README.md

 **Project:** Use HTML and CSS to Create a Portfolio

-**Goal of this Project:** Develope and hone HTML and CSS skills through the creation of a skeleton portfolio page.
+**Goal of this Project:** Develop and hone HTML and CSS skills through the creation of a skeleton portfolio page.

 **Created by:** Ellen Buelow